CIVIC INFORMATION HUBS

 Right now, FORJ is bringing together journalists to learn more about how the hub will function and the benefits to local media.

-In fall 2023, FORJ will be reaching out to diverse minority groups, business leaders, community advocates and other stakeholders to invite them to sit on the Central Oregon Civic Information Hub advisory board.
-If you are interested in participating please email us at email@example.com.
+FORJ is now reaching out to diverse minority groups, business leaders, community advocates and other stakeholders to invite them to sit on the Central Oregon Civic Information Hub advisory board.
+If you are interested in participating please email us at firstname.lastname@example.org.